 Gradle, the App Project Builder

 Gradle is the default builder for Android projects.
-The Gradle related script files are:
+The Gradle related script files in the project directories are:

 - build.gradle - A build file for each Module and the overall project